Bloc/android-source/foundation/20-inheritance/README.md

 ## Inheritance

-Open your command prompt and `cd` into this README's directory (`foundation/20-inheritance`).
+Open your command prompt and `cd` to this README's directory (`foundation/20-inheritance`).
 Edit the following 3 files:

 * `Chihuahua.java`
-Extend the **Dog** class.
-Chihuahuas have a high metabolism, they only grow to a new size after being fed _5 times._
+Extend the `Dog` class.
+Chihuahuas have a high metabolism; they only grow to a new size after being fed *5 times*.

 * `GreatDane.java`
-Extend the **Dog** class.
-Great Danes can get rather large… Let's add another size category for them,`"huge"`.
-If a Great Dane is "large," after *3 additional meals* it will become "huge".
+Extend the `Dog` class.
+Great Danes can get rather large.
+Add another size category for them, “huge”.
+If a Great Dane is “large,” it becomes “huge” after *3 additional meals*.

 * `GoldenRetriever.java`
-Extend the **Dog** class.
-Golden Retrievers are incredibly athletic, they shrink by one size after _only 3 plays._
+Extend the `Dog` class.
+Golden Retrievers are incredibly athletic.
+They shrink by one size after *only 3 plays*.

-Make sure you name the classes _identically_ to their respective file names, otherwise the tests will fail.
+Make sure you name the classes *identically* to their respective file names.
+Otherwise, the tests will fail.
+Most importantly, the implementation of `Dog` differs from the previous assignment.
+Pay particular attention to the following four methods: `changeSize(boolean)`, `getSizeIndex()`, `getSizeIndex(String)` and `fromSizeIndex(int)`.
+These are helper methods that you may override.

 After you've finished, compile your Java code by running the following command:

 ```bash
 $ javac -d bin/ src/com/bloc/inherit/*